 7. Generate Sales With In-store Coupon Machines

-Blinkies, or SmartSource Coupon Machines, are coupon dispensers often used to advertise a new product, and encourage purchases from a particular brand over a competitor and also increase impulse buying.
-Shoppers can immediately get the coupon ads (also called blinkies) from the little black boxes with a blinking red light.
+Blinkies, or SmartSource Coupon Machines, are coupon dispensers often used to advertise a new product, and encourage purchase from a particular brand over a competitor or increase impulse buying.
+Shoppers can immediately get coupon ads (also called blinkies) from the little black boxes with a blinking red light.

 Coupon Examples for Digital Advertising

-While print coupon examples could be the first that come to mind when considering coupon marketing, digital coupons are used all the time.
-They also offer great opportunities for audience targeting, as the distribution method often dictates the audience.
+While printed versions could be the first that come to mind for coupon marketing, digital coupons are used all the time.
+They also offer great opportunities for audience targeting as the distribution method often dictates the audience.
 What’s more, digital ad distribution on social media and Google retargeting also enable you to proactively target the exact audience you want to reach.

-8. Showcase Seasonal Offers in Social Posts & Web Banners
+8. Showcase Seasonal Offers in Social Ads & Web Banners

 Seasonal promotions are discounts, special offers, or limited edition items tied to a special day or time of year.
-This includes holidays like Black Friday or Cyber Monday, as well as times of the year like back-to-school and end-of-summer seasons.
+This includes holidays like Black Friday or Cyber Monday and times of the year like Back-to-School or End of Summer seasons.
 Holidays and seasons are often critical to retail revenue and represent a significant portion of annual income.

-Promoting seasonal and holiday offers with digital coupons and ads can be memorable to your customers as well as help boost your business and convert a one-time customer to a loyal patron.
+Promoting seasonal and holiday offers with digital coupons and social ads can be memorable for your customers.
+Plus, it helps boost your business and convert a one-time customer to a loyal patron.
 It can also help to come up with catchy creative coupon redemption codes that are easy for prospects to remember when checking out online.

 9. Create Coupon Ads on Facebook

 If you’re interested in reaching your target audience over social media, try deploying coupon ads on Facebook.
-To do so, you’ll first need to create a Facebook Business Page, and then you will also need a Facebook Ads Manager account in order to set up your coupon.
-For the latest steps on how to set up your coupon, check out this guide from Facebook.
+To do so, you should create a Facebook Business Page first, and then you will also need a Facebook Ads Manager account to set up your coupon.

-In addition to creating ads similar to these Facebook coupon examples in the Facebook Ads Manager, there are also third-party apps for extending coupons on Facebook.
+In addition to creating ads to advertise on Facebook directly, there are third-party apps for extending coupons on Facebook.
 For example, try apps such as Woobox or AgoraPulse Facebook coupon apps.